clj-pour/pour/README.md

 [![CircleCI](https://circleci.com/gh/clj-pour/pour.svg?style=svg)](https://circleci.com/gh/clj-pour/pour)

-Declarative, extensible data transformation and composition.
+Status: alpha.
+API is stable however, with only additions planned.

+## A nice strong cup of EQL.

+For a given function, and any nested calls, how do we know what data we need to satisfy that tree of functions?
+Can we ask the functions to tell us, and figure that out before we call them..?
+Can we just get the data, without the calls?

+In a very specific way, `pour` tries to answer yes to both of those questions.
+Imagine `select-keys` where the first argument can be EQL, and the keys can either be accessors to a property on the value, or an invocation of a resolver on the value at that point.
+Further, imagine being able to build the EQL query up from the functions themselves, so that the description of the data a function needs is colocated with the function itself.

-Pour consists of a library for applying EQL queries to a value, and a tool for _composing_ queries from functions annotated with a query (examples at the bottom), for example _UI_ components that return hiccup.
-It currently only works in `clojure` but cljs support is planned.
+Pour consists of a library for applying EQL queries to a value, and a tool for composing queries from functions annotated with a query (examples at the bottom), with the primary use case being functions that return hiccup (or similar).

-It is an attempt to answer similar questions to libraries like pathom and fulcro, but tries to be vastly simpler and does its best to have fewer opinions.
-There are fewer batteries included, but that hopefully opens it up to easier comprehension and extensibility.

-This is a distillation and rework of a library used by [@project-j](https://github.com/Project-J).
+It currently only supports JVM clojure but cljs support is under development.

+Resolution is run inside core async processes, and runs in parallel as far as possible.

-- Currently only available as a git dependency via deps, eg:
+- available as a git dependency via deps, eg:

 ```
 {:deps {pour {:git/url "https://github.com/clj-pour/pour.git"
-              :sha     "84596524e88f744528ffef85ca028b77d1772e21"}}}
+              :sha     "4d5ce28bb607360b0aaffc2f69db07ead0637c96"}}}
 ```

 ## Usage

 Pour is based on [EQL](https://github.com/edn-query-language/eql).

 There are two arities of the main `pour/pour` function.

 ### `query, value`

-The arity-2 version is a fairly vanilla, barebones implementation of transforming a value with EQL.
+The arity-2 version is a mostly barebones implementation of extracting data from a map with EQL.

 Apply the query to the provided value, eg: